 One of the issues with generations coming up is social interaction.
 While the so-called “iGeneration” has a hard time making eye contact and shaking hands, a little prodding by an older associate and being out into public networking, social and business events will help them adapt and learn the skills that will do them well for a long time to come.

-And it all started with Harry met Sally.
+And it all started when Harry met Sally.